 However, our opposition to this setup (supplemented in another section below, where we examine the operation of the electoral law) shouldn't be taken to mean that we'd accept democratic rules in some other conditions; indeed, we are against the tyranny of the minority over the majority (real or fictitious) as much as we are against the tyranny of the majority over the minority.
-There are several reasons for this, one being the fact that we are for the recognition of all interests, be they majority, minority or individual: the law of majority rule does not necessarily mean that the majority is right, and history can find many examples of that.
-Another reason is that we refuse to be objectified as percentages, on the basis of which our "rights" can be given to us or taken away: we want neither rights nor duties - at most we might talk about the needs, desires, interests, etc., we may have, but not about permissions or obligations imposed upon us or granted to us.
-We aren't willing to talk about the interests of the greater number, but about the number of interests.
-We defend the collective, certainly - but also individual freedom.
+There are several reasons for this, one being the fact that we are for the recognition of all interests, be they majority, minority or individual: the law of majority rule does not necessarily mean that the most fortunes are inherited or otherwise stolen - so the fact that the fate of humanity is being decided based on money and that it is an object of such intense desire is quite worrisome.